turtlepod/penny/README.md

 ## Copyright & license

 This theme is licensed under the [GNU General Public License](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 (GPL) or later.
+Images used in this theme are also under GPL2+ licensing.

 2014 © [Genbu Media](http://genbu.me/).
 All rights reserved.